African American History of Frederick County, Maryland

-See it at our Bookstore link at left.
+See it at our Bookstore link in the left menu bar.

 * FrederickRoots.com is a subsidiary of its sister site, AccomacRoots.com.
 AccomacRoots centers on the African American history of Accomack County, Virginia and is affiliated with the Chincoteague Cultural Alliance (CCA), a non-profit (501c3), tax-exempt organization formed to enhance community life on Chincoteague Island and the Eastern Shore by fostering and promoting the growth and vitality of the arts and culture.

 ** Manumission is the act of freeing a slave, normally either by deed or last will and testament.
 In many cases, freedom came about as a result of the conclusion of the Civil War.